ACherepkov1989/android_kernel_sony_msm8994_kitakami/coresight/README.txt

 6. stm/stm_etf_dump.sh
 Tests ETF can be dumped with good data while STM is the only trace source.
-All ftrace, hw events are disabled while single string data is sent over STM.
+All ftrace, hardware events are disabled while single string data is sent over STM.
 Once trailing zeros of output file are truncated, size is compared with reference size for same input data.